Treble Stitch Crochet Tutorial

 Yarn

 The yarn I’m using in this tutorial is Joann’s Big Twist cotton.
 This variegated grey color is pewter.
-This is a worsted weight yarn, a #4 medium weight yarn.
+Its a #4 worsted weight yarn.

 I’m using cotton yarn, but you can choose any acrylic and fiber.
 The treble is a taller stitch, so it tends to be looser.